KinsonDigital/Velaptor/README.md

 ![Twitter URL](https://img.shields.io/twitter/url?color=%235c5c5c&label=Follow%20%40KDCoder&logo=twitter&url=https%3A%2F%2Ftwitter.com%2FKDCoder)
 </div>

-<h2 style="font-weight:bold" align="center" >!!
+<h2 style="font-weight:bold;border:0" align="center" >!!
 NOTICE !!</h2>

 This library is still under development and is not at v1.0.0 yet!!
 All of the major features are there though so we encourage you to use it and report back any issues and improvements you may have.
-That is what open source is all about.
+That is what open source is all about!!

-<h2 style="font-weight:bold" align="center">📖 About Velaptor</h2>
+<h2 style="font-weight:bold;border:0" align="center">📖 About Velaptor</h2>

 Velaptor is a 2D game development framework written in modern C# that strives to be simple and easy to use.
 Game development can be difficult.
-This is why using a framework that takes care of all of the lower level, more complicated things to creating a game can help!!
+This is why using a framework that takes care of all of the lower level, more complicated things for creating a game can help!!
 Things such as playing sound, loading graphics, managing content, multi-platform, and dealing with input are just some of the things that a game framework can provide.
 This way you can just concentrate on developing your game or multi-media application.

-<h2 style="font-weight:bold" align="center">✨Features</h2>
+<h2 style="font-weight:bold;border:0" align="center">✨Features</h2>

 ### Cross-Platform
 We strive for **Velaptor** to be a cross platform library by running under **.NET v5.0**.
 There are plans for this library to continually be updated as we approach **.NET 6.0** and beyond.